Real-Skill/javascript-tasks/README.md

 ## Summary

-JS Assessment for JavaScript objects knowledge.
-The exercise consist of a few simple tasks.
-You are supposed to implement functions, having provided only the function name and purpose.
+This is JS Assessment for JavaScript objects knowledge.
+The exercise consists of a few simple tasks.
+You are supposed to implement functions, having only the function name and purpose provided.

 ### Goals

 Your solutions should be placed inside **app/objects`.js** file(inside window.objectsAnswers object).

-### alterContext(fn, context):
+### alterContext(fn, context)

-Return result of calling method (`fn`) of some object in context of another `context`.
+It returns the result of a calling method (`fn`) of some object in the context of another `context`.

 ### alterObjects(constructor, greeting

-It is expected that this function should change `constructor` so that every object created by it has it's greeting property changed to a new `greeting`.
-Already existing objects derived from `constructor` should also have their properties changed.
+This function is expected to change the `constructor` so that every object created by this has it's greeting property changed to a new `greeting`.
+The objects already existing and derived from the `constructor` should also have their properties changed.

-### iterate:
+### iterate

-Iterates over object properties and returns them as strings in array according to the following pattern:
+It iterates over the object properties and returns them as a strings in an array according to the following pattern:

     ['<property>: <property value>', ...]